qiskit-community/qiskit-metal/README.md

 ### Common Issues

 #### pyqode/pyside
-Please be aware that the environment.xml and requirements.txt each use a different pyside version.
-This is done to prevent kernel crashes formerly caused by pyqode.
-For non-Windows users, this setup causes an older version of pyqode.qt to be overwritten with a later forked version.
-On Windows, the background installation process is more complicated.
-Because of this, Windows users may experience GUI or other issues.
-If such issues occur, try rerunning `python setup.py install` or create a new, pristine conda environment as per above instructions.
+Please be aware that the environment.xml and requirements.txt each use a different `pyside` version.
+This is done for Windows OS users to prevent a ipython kernel crash cuased by the installation of a library incompatible with `pyqode`.

+For other OS users, this setup might cause `pyqode.qt` to be upgraded automatically after it is first installed.
+If you still observe `pyqode`-related errors, try forcing the upgrade of the pyqode.python library with `pip install pyqode.python --upgrade`.

+If Windows users continue to experience GUI or other issues, try rerunning `python setup.py install` or creating a new, pristine conda environment as per above instructions.
+Pay particular attention to the python version, which must remain 3.7.8 for as long as qiskit-metal utilizes pyqode.

 #### Jupyter Lab
 If you can not start Jupyter Lab in the new environment.